 A full cybersecurity tactical plan requires implementations at all levels: training employees to follow protocol; making sure offshore facilities have multiple points of authentication to ensure only the people accessing customer information who are permitted to access your data can do so; setting up virtual private networks (VPNs) for remote work and managerial certifications in leadership programs like Six Sigma to get out in front of inefficiencies and detect potential fraud.

-Safeguarding your portfolio company's sensitive data -- and therefore your own -- does not mean that you have to sacrifice the important cost-saving measures that outsourced talent can provide.
+Safeguarding your portfolio company's sensitive financial info -- and therefore your own -- does not mean that you have to sacrifice the important cost-saving measures that outsourced talent can provide.
 You just need to find a partner who is as invested in keeping your data locked down as you are.

 Learn more about Personiv's procedures at three levels: PEOPLE, PROCESS and TECHNOLOGY over on our cybersecurity page, or speak to one of our team members about our information security program and our unique approach to private equity solutions.